Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 Given its intrinsic properties, the S/N* ratio is an extremely versatile diagnostic tool.
-In particular, the joint evaluation of the S/N* ratio and the envelope metallicity of the planet allows to discriminate between two scenarios that are not directly modelled by our simulations.
-The first one describes a giant planet that formed in-situ and close to the star, in a hot environment with $T>700$~K. At such high temperature, all the volatile elements, including S, are in the gas phase.
+In particular, the joint evaluation of the S/N* ratio and the envelope metallicity of the planet allows discrimination between two scenarios that are not directly modelled by our simulations.
+The first one describes a giant planet that formed in situ and close to the star, in a hot environment with $T>700$~K. At such a high temperature, all the volatile elements, including S, are in the gas phase.
 In cosmochemistry, S is indeed the most abundant among the moderately volatile elements \citep{palme2014}, with condensation temperature $T_{\text{cond}}= 672$~K \citep{wood2019}.
 Consequently, the planet would be characterised by stellar values of both the envelope metallicity and the S/N* ratio.
-The second scenario is that of a solid-enriched hot Jupiter that accreted most of its heavy-element budget beyond the N$_2$ snowline, where even the highly volatile elements (C, O, and N) are condensed in the solid phase \citep{oberg2019}.
-At the end of its migration, when the planet reaches its close-in orbit, its envelope would be characterised by a markedly super-stellar metallicity and a stellar S/N* ratio.
-Therefore, the joint evaluation of the metallicity and the S/N* ratio allows to distinguish hot Jupiters that formed in-situ and close to the star from those that underwent extreme migrations.
+The second scenario is that of a solid-enriched hot Jupiter that accreted most of its heavy-element budget beyond the N$_2$ snowline, where even the highly volatile molecules (CO and N$_2$) are condensed in the solid phase \citep{oberg2019}.
+At the end of its migration, when the planet reaches its close-in orbit, its envelope would be characterised by a markedly superstellar metallicity and a stellar S/N* ratio.
+Therefore, the joint evaluation of the metallicity and the S/N* ratio allows distinguishing hot Jupiters that formed in situ and close to the star from those that underwent extreme migrations.